YOUR ACTION WILL BENEFIT

 2) Sign or share our Change.org petition.

-Currently, we have nearly 6,000 signatures.
+Currently, we have over 10,000 signatures.
 For electronic signatures, click here or go to the Change.org site and type in “renton asphalt” in the search box.

 For live signatures, you can sign at our community meetings.